Mohammed-Alabri/SQU-Timetable-Maker/README.md

 # SQU-Timetable-Maker
-Program helps SQU student to find the most suitable timetable for them.
+A terminal-based Program helps SQU student to find the most suitable timetable for them.

 # How to use the program
 * first, choose how many courses you want.